Scottie35/PikaJS-Animate/README.md

 You can also add your own motion functions by `$.extend`-ing `$.animate.motion`.
 All motion functions take an input, x.
 This input varies between 0.00 and 1.00 over the *duration* in ms of the animation.
 So, the motion functions simply mathematically modify the x input and return a different value.
 See the source code for more info.

+The `motion` option can also be a motion function as described above!

 The *before* function, if defined, is called prior to the animation.
 The function's *this* = the Pika object `.animate` was called on.

 The *done* function, if defined, is called after the animation is done.
 The function's *this* = the Pika object `.animate` was called on.